 I’m getting on a bit.
 By that I mean I’m old enough to have bought the Warhammer Fantasy Battle box set back in 1984.
 Back then my brother and our pals used to have games on an old 6′ snooker table – well, it had green felt 🙂

 Nowadays, I work too much.
-I do 60-70 hours a week for work.
+I do 50-60 hours a week for work.
 I have a wife and a young lad.
 They take up most of my time.
 So, when I get chance to do some painting, I don’t take too long on each figure.
 I work out a nice quick way of doing them.
-And (shock horror) I sometimes use “dip”.
+And (shock horror) I sometimes use “dip” – although I paint it on.

 Overall though, the figures look decent to my aging eyes when seen at gaming board distance – although the camera gets a little too close for photoing and they sometimes don’t look too good at that view.

-I haven’t had a full size game of Warhammer or 40K in years now, but Mantic’s Deadzone has piqued my interest.
-Although some of the models are rather cheap and take some cleaning up and gluing together, they’re coming across a bit more interesting than Warhammer 40k figures do.
+I haven’t had a proper full size game of Warhammer or 40K in years now, but Mantic’s Deadzone has piqued my interest.
+Although some of the models are rather cheap and take some cleaning up and gluing together, they’re coming across as intersting and the range is expanding nicely.

-I’ve also started playing Mantic’s Kings of War which has given a new lease of life to all the old fantasy figures I own which haven’t really been touched since around 2003.
-I heavily backed the Kings of War 2nd Kickstarter.
-The game is just brilliant now.
-RIP Warhammer.
+I’ve also been playing Mantic’s Kings of War which has given a new lease of life to all the old fantasy figures I own which haven’t really been touched for years.
+I backed the Kings of War 2nd Kickstarter.
+The game is just brilliant now that it’s in it’s 3rd edition.
+It reminds me why I loved Fantasy back in the late 90’s with Warhammer.

 Enjoy the journey.